You’re our Medical Writer. How was your experience as a medical student?

 I’ve always believed in the “see one, do one, teach one” method when it comes to effective learning.
 For the written exams, I would create summary notes for every topic that I studied and later share these notes with my cohort to help others with exam preparation.
 This gave me a sense of accountability and made sure I really understood every single word I was writing down.

 For the clinical exams, I would watch lots of videos, role play and practice the skills with my peers, and then create ‘marking’ sheets so that we can provide feedback for each other.
-The other most important strategy for me was to practice, practice, and practice – I believe that deliberate practice, can indeed make perfect.
+The other most important strategy for me was to practise, practise, and practise – I believe that deliberate practise, can indeed make perfect.

 When you were working in clinical practice, did that strategy continue to help you?

 Yes, the strategies I used in medical school continued to help me in clinical practice.
-I now understand why people say we ‘practice’ medicine!
+I now understand why people say we ‘practise’ medicine!

 What do you like to do to relax?